blindij/CR_mcd/mytalk.md

 ## How it is beeing teached.

 Radovan demonstrate how a simple script can be made more general.
-The purpose of making it more general is that the script can find more use.
+The purpose is to make it more general such that the code produced can find more use.

 <img src="assets/journal.pcbi.1008549.g005.PNG" style="height: 320px;"/>
 (Ten simple rules for quick and dirty scientific programming.
 PLoS Comput Biol 17(3): e1008549. https://doi.org/10.1371/journal.pcbi.1008549)